kriti1799/pdf_threat_extraction/README.md

 ``` bash
 python table_print.py
 ```
-ALternatively, table contents can also be chacked by
+Alternatively, table contents can also be checked by
 ``` bash
 sqlite3 database.db
 .tables